-With a name like George Washington, you don't need one.
+With a name like George Washington, you don't really need one.

 It looks white because he powdered it.

-4. He was made an honorary citizen of France.
+4. George Washington was made an honorary citizen of France.

 The quintessential American received this honor in 1792.

-5. For a time, he was a non-president Commander-in-Chief (but didn't do much).
+5. For a time, George Washington was a non-president commander-in-chief (but he didn't do much).

-In 1798, when fears were growing of a French invasion, Washington was named (by John Adams) Commander-in-Chief of the U.S. military, even though he wasn’t president anymore.
+In 1798, when fears were growing of a French invasion, Washington was named (by John Adams) commander-in-chief of the U.S. military, even though he wasn’t president anymore.
 Apparently, this was a strategy to help recruiting, as Washington’s name was very well-known.
-He only served in an advisory capacity, since he was already pretty old by that point.
-That being said, he felt he should have been a bit more involved.
-According to this letter, he was frustrated that even though he was the Commander-in-Chief, nobody really told him much about what was going on with the military.
+He only served in an advisory capacity, since he was pretty old by that point.
+But he felt he should have been a bit more involved.
+According to this letter, he was frustrated that even though he was the commander-in-chief, nobody really told him much about what was going on with the military.

-6. Nobody will ever rank higher than him in the U.S. Military.
+6. No one will ever rank higher than him in the U.S. military.

 So, a law was passed to make Washington the highest ranking U.S. officer of all time: General of the Armies of the United States.
 Nobody will ever outrank him.

-According to the Christian Science Monitor, in 1789, his presidential salary was 2 percent of the total U.S. budget.
+According to the Christian Science Monitor, in 1789, Washington's presidential salary was 2 percent of the total U.S. budget.

-9. He was one of the sickest presidents in U.S. history.
+9. He was one of the sickliest presidents in history.

-Throughout his life, he suffered from a laundry list of ailments: diphtheria, tuberculosis, smallpox, dysentery, malaria, quinsy (tonsillitis), carbuncle, pneumonia, and epiglottitis—to name a few.
+Throughout his life, Washington suffered from a laundry list of ailments: diphtheria, tuberculosis, smallpox, dysentery, malaria, quinsy (tonsillitis), carbuncle, pneumonia, and epiglottitis—to name a few.

 10. He may or may not have died as a result of medical malpractice.

-On the day he died, Washington was treated with four rounds of bloodletting, which removed 5 pints of blood from his body.
+On the day he died—December 14, 1799—Washington was treated with four rounds of bloodletting, which removed 5 pints of blood from his body.
 It seems that it proved to be too much.
-From the New York Times:
+In 1999, The New York Times wrote:

 12. Washington's body was almost buried in the Capitol.

-According to Washington biographer Edward Lengel, "He was a very moral man.
+As Edward Lengel, writer of the George Washington biography Inventing George Washington, told NPR in 2011, "He was a very moral man.
 He was a very virtuous man, and he watched carefully everything he did.
 But he certainly doesn't fit into our conception of a Christian evangelical or somebody who read his Bible every day and lived by a particular Christian theology.
 We can say he was not an atheist on the one hand, but on the other hand, he was not a devout Christian."

 But what about he story of him kneeling in the snow at Valley Forge to pray?
 According to Lengel, "That's a story that was made up by [early Washington biographer] Parson Weems."